The Logic of Carbon Risk: A Practitioners’ Perspective on Investment Under Uncertain Climate Policy

 USAEE Working Paper No. 09-037

-The usual way to incorporate the notion of carbon risk (the financial risk associated with CO2 emissions under potential climate change policy) into investment decision-making is to include a cost of carbon in the budget analysis.
-Most existing literature uses the expected price of carbon as a proxy for this cost, where expected price is a weighted average of various scenarios, often comparing policy proposals and representing either the price of traded permits or level of carbon tax, depending on the type of policy.
-The literature focuses on the minimum price of carbon required to influence power plant investment decisions.
-In contrast, this paper introduces the idea of expected payment of carbon as a more accurate measure of carbon cost as it is perceived by industry practitioners.
-The expected payment of carbon is the expected price of carbon times the probability that this cost would actually be faced in the case of a particular investment.
-This concept helps explain both the surge of activity in 2005-2006 and the subsequent decline in interest in coal-fired power plant development.
-This paper relies on an extensive online survey of 600-800 energy professionals completed in 2006, as well as recent interviews with individual industry representatives.
+This paper uses survey data to create a model of carbon risk (the financial risk associated with CO2 emissions under uncertain climate change policy).
+The usual way to incorporate the notion of carbon risk into investment decision making is to include a cost of carbon in the budget analysis.
+Most existing literature uses the expected price of carbon as a proxy for this cost, often represented by the price of traded permits, in its modeling of power plant investment decisions.
+In contrast, this paper introduces the idea of expected payment of carbon as a more accurate measure of carbon cost as perceived by industry practitioners.
+This measure of carbon risk incorporates both price and the probability that this price would actually be faced in the case of a particular investment.
+This concept helps explain both the surge of activity in 2005-2006 and the subsequent decline in interest in coal-fired power plant development in the U.S. The data for this case study comes from an extensive online survey of 700 U.S. energy professionals completed in 2006, as well as interviews conducted with industry representatives from 2007-9.
+By analyzing industry views on policy uncertainty and future carbon legislation, we gain a better understanding of investor attitudes toward carbon risk.
+This understanding will be important for future policy debates.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.